 - 4. Specify URL to automatically send notifications to. - 5.
 You can send notifications in batches.
 Specify the maximum number of notifications in a webhook batch.
 The actual number may be less. - 6.
 Specify the maximum number of attempts to send a notification.
 The interval between attempts increases exponentially with a maximum of 100 seconds.

 Important: To receive all messages since the connection loss, should it happen, set 0.
 Set 1 to omit old messages.

-7. FindFace Multi will be automatically sending notifications on events, episodes, and counter screenshots that match given filters.
-The following filters are available:
+7. FindFace Multi will be automatically sending notifications on events, episodes, and counter records that match given filters.